Higgs transverse momentum with a jet veto: a double-differential resummation

 As a final step towards a NNLL prediction, one must account for non-soft collinear emissions off the initial-state particles.
 Since a $k_t$-type jet algorithm never clusters the soft emissions discussed above with non-soft collinear radiation, the latter can be conveniently handled by taking a Mellin transform of the resummed cross section.
 In Mellin space, the collinear radiation gives rise to the scale evolution of the parton densities $f(\mu)$ and of the collinear coefficient functions $C(\alpha_s)$.
 The latter, as well as the hard-virtual corrections ${\cal H}(\alpha_s)$, must be included at the one-loop level for a NNLL resummation.
 The equivalent of the clustering and correlated corrections for hard-collinear radiation enters only at N$^3$LL, and therefore is neglected in the following.

-After repeating the same procedure outlined for the soft radiation we obtain the main result of this letter, namely the NNLL master formula for the $\pt$ spectrum with a jet veto $\ptv$, differential in the Higgs rapidity $\yh$: \begin{widetext} \end{widetext} where $x_{1,2} = \mh/\sqrt{s}\, e^{\pm \yh}$, and $M_{ \rm g g\to { \mbox H}}$ is the Born matrix element.
+After applying to hard-collinear emissions the same procedure detailed above for soft radiation, we obtain the main result of this letter, namely the NNLL master formula for the $\pt$ spectrum with a jet veto $\ptv$, differential in the Higgs rapidity $\yh$: \begin{widetext} \end{widetext} where $x_{1,2} = \mh/\sqrt{s}\, e^{\pm \yh}$, and $M^2_{ \rm g g\to { \mbox H}}$ is the Born squared matrix element including the partonic flux factor.
 The $\nu_\ell$ subscripts denote the Mellin transform, while the latin letters represent flavour indices, and the sum over repeated indices is understood.
 Here ${\boldsymbol \Gamma}_{\nu_\ell}$ and ${\boldsymbol \Gamma}^{(C)}_{\nu_\ell}$ are the anomalous dimensions describing the scale evolution of the parton densities and coefficient functions, respectively.
 The contours ${\cal C}_1$ and ${\cal C}_2$ lie parallel to the imaginary axis to the right of all singularities of the integrand.
-The path-ordering symbol ${\cal P}$ has a formal meaning, and encodes the fact that the evolution operators are matrices in flavour space.
+The (anti-)path-ordering symbol ${\cal P}$ has a formal meaning, and encodes the fact that the evolution operators are matrices in flavour space.
 All the ingredients of eq.~\eqref{eq:sigma-joint-NNLL} are given in ref.~\cite{SuppMaterial}.
 The multi-differential distribution $d\sigma/d\ptj \, d\yh \, d^2\ptvec$ is simply obtained by taking the derivative of eq.~\eqref{eq:sigma-joint-NNLL} in $\ptv$.

 All integrals entering the above formula are finite in four dimensions and can be evaluated numerically to very high precision.
 We point out that, similarly to the standard $\pt$ resummation~\cite{Monni:2016ktx,Bizon:2017rah}, the result in eq.~\eqref{eq:sigma-joint-NNLL} can also be deduced directly in momentum space, without resorting to an impact-parameter formulation.
 The momentum-space approach is particularly convenient for computational purposes, in that it gives access to differential information on the QCD radiation, thereby enabling an efficient Monte Carlo calculation.
 Therefore, we adopt the latter method for a practical implementation of eq.~\eqref{eq:sigma-joint-NNLL}.
 The relevant formulae are detailed in ref.~\cite{SuppMaterial}, and implemented in the {\tt RadISH} program.